-Person of Interest identified in fatal hit-and-run that killed Grandview firefighter
+Truck driver being investigated in hit-and-run that killed Grandview firefighter

 According to a statement of probable cause document, "Gough also made remarks that since the incident he had spoken with other employees about being in the area at the time."

-Gough also told officials that he swerved slightly to avoid the bicyclist, and when he looked in his side mirror saw the bicyclist riding, but "wobbling" a bit.
+Documents say Gough told officials that he swerved slightly to avoid the bicyclist, and when he looked in his side mirror saw the bicyclist riding, but "wobbling" a bit.

 Court documents say Gough was not in custody during the questioning at his home in Morning Sun, IA.